sagecodes/intro-to-sql/README.md

 	```

-- Which cusomer has returned the most?
+- Which customer has returned the most?
 	- A: Ernst Handel

 ```